 Peruvian born interdisciplinary artist Grimanesa Amorós is working on bringing the gift of light to public areas all around the world.
-Amorós work are not just an avant-garde expressions of her inner thoughts, they are tools of enlightenment use to spark awareness and conversations about social topics, all while bringing awes and smiles to its viewers.
+Amorós works are not just an avant-garde expression of her inner thoughts, they are tools of enlightenment use to spark awareness and conversations about social topics, all while bringing awes and smiles to its viewers.
 With a background in psychology studies, Amorós has been able to incorporate a more defined objective into her work.
 LED lighting, sculptures, and references of events from around the world are some of the main components Amorós uses when creating her hybrid installations.

-Golden Waters, a large-scale installation inspired by the Arizona canals, shown above and Pink Lotus, a multifaceted large-scale light installation at the The Peninsula New York created in honor of Breast Cancer Awareness Month are Amorós most recent site-specific installations.
+Golden Waters, a large-scale installation inspired by the Arizona canals, shown above and Pink Lotus, a multifaceted large-scale light installation at The Peninsula New York created in honor of Breast Cancer Awareness Month are Amorós most recent site-specific installations.

 My conversation with Amorós touched on her inspirations, aesthetic, and love for New York City, the place she calls home.

 TSF: When did you come to the realization that you wanted to be an artist?

 GA: I was obsessed with maps since I was young.
 I would draw them over and over again all of the continents.
 As a consequence, my mother enrolled me in art classes at the age of eleven.